 For $\delta \in (0,2)$, one can use It\^o excursion theory to decompose a $\bes^\delta$ into its excursions from $0$.
 In order to describe this, we let $\CE_h$ be the set of continuous functions $\phi \colon [0,h] \to \R$ and $\CE = \cup_{h > 0} \CE_h$.
-We then let $\nu_\delta^\bes$ be the (infinite) measure on $\CE$ which can be sampled from by: \begin{itemize} \item Picking a sample $t$ from the measure $c_\delta t^{\delta/2-2} dt$ where $dt$ denotes Lebesgue measure on $\R_+$ and $c_\delta > 0$ is a constant. \item Given $t$, picking an excursion of a $\bes^{4-\delta}$ from $0$ to $0$ of length $t$. \end{itemize} Note that a Bessel process can be constructed as a chain of excursions: precisely, a sample from the law of a $\bes^\delta$ can be produced by first picking a Poisson point process (\ppp)\ $\Lambda$ with intensity measure $du \otimes \nu_\delta^\bes$ on $\R_+ \otimes \CE$, where $du$ is Lebesgue measure on $\R_+$, and then concatenating together the second component of the elements $(u,e)$ of $\Lambda$ with $(u,e)$ coming before $(u',e')$ if and only if $u < u'$.
+We then let $\nu_\delta^\bes$ be the (infinite) measure on $\CE$ which can be sampled from by: \begin{itemize} \item Picking a sample $t$ from the measure $c_\delta t^{\delta/2-2} dt$ where $dt$ denotes Lebesgue measure on $\R_+$ and $c_\delta > 0$ is a constant. \item Given $t$, picking an excursion of a $\bes^\delta$ from $0$ to $0$ of length $t$. \end{itemize} Note that a Bessel process can be constructed as a chain of excursions: precisely, a sample from the law of a $\bes^\delta$ can be produced by first picking a Poisson point process (\ppp)\ $\Lambda$ with intensity measure $du \otimes \nu_\delta^\bes$ on $\R_+ \otimes \CE$, where $du$ is Lebesgue measure on $\R_+$, and then concatenating together the second component of the elements $(u,e)$ of $\Lambda$ with $(u,e)$ coming before $(u',e')$ if and only if $u < u'$.